LordAcrobaticTurtle/Rosbot/README.md

 ## Comms
-- How do I notify the command GUI that a particular packet is incoming.
-1. Poll the serial port.
-2. When the rx buffer has X number of bytes in it, read a *packet header* number of bytes
-3. Analyze packet header, to get timestamp, *datasize*, and *datatype*
-4. Read the next *datasize* bytes into a *datatype* struct
-5. Make the *datatype* struct/data available for the rest of the program

-6. ~~Use packet writing logic and write a byte string to a file. ~~
+1. ~~Use packet writing logic and write a byte string to a file. ~~
    1. It worked!!!
 I can implement a comms layer to send bytes off through the UART interface
    2. Abstracting it away.
       1. Create a module that receives a byte stream and the maximum size length of the stream.
       2. Starting at index 0, look for a packet header, then decode the packet appropriately.
 There's a huge number of edge/failure cases that I need to take into account AND CAN TEST FOR
          1. Assume header is at index 0 for now.
       3. Preferrably should return an array of found packets
-7. Read file in Python treat as a byte string and decode appropriately.
+2. Read file in Python treat as a byte string and decode appropriately.

 ## Comms Questions